miniufo/xinvert/paper.md

 - **A unified numerical solver:** It can solve all the classical balanced GFD models, even in a domain with irregular boundaries like the ocean.
 New models can also be adapted straightforwardly to fit the solver;
 - **Thinking and coding in equations:** Users focus naturally on the key inputs and outputs of the GFD models, just like thinking of the knowns and unknowns of the PDEs;
 - **Flexible parameter specification:** Coefficients of the models can be either constant, 1D vector, or ND array.
 This allows an easy reproduce of early simplified results and also an extension to more general/realistic results;
 - **Fast and efficient:** The algorithm should be fast and efficient.
 Also, the codes can be compiled first and then executed as fast as `C` or `FORTRAN`, instead of executed in the slow pure `Python` interpreter.
-In addition, it can utilize multi-core and out-of-core computations capabilities of modern computers;
+In addition, it can leverage the multi-core and out-of-core computational capabilities of modern computers;

 `xinvert` is then designed to satisfy all the above needs, based on the ecosystem of `Python`.